Archiving an issue

 The issue will be immediately hidden from view and moved to the archive.
 Each issue will be archived with all its subtasks.

-Archiving multiple issues as part of bulk change
+Archiving multiple issues as part of the bulk change

 If you want to archive thousands of issues at once, instead of selecting the issues manually, you can make a bulk change.
 By default, this option allows you to archive all the issues on the current page or a maximum of 1000 issues.
 However, a system admin can raise this limit if needed.